1 cup nondairy milk, like almond, mixed with 1 tsp vinegar

 1 tsp turbinado sugar or maple syrup

 2 tbsp extra virgin olive oil

-In the bowl of a stand mixer or in a large bowl, place the yeast, water and sugar.
+In the bowl of a stand mixer or in a large bowl, place the yeast, milk, water and sugar.
 Mix and let the yeast turn frothy so you know it's alive.

 In another bowl, mix all the flours, baking soda, xanthan gum and salt.

 Add the flour mixture to the yeast and knead on low speed or by hand for about five minutes.
 Drizzle in the oil as you knead.
 In the end your dough will be sticky and that's okay.

 Divide the dough into 12 equal pieces and shape.
 To make cloverleaf